 Sherwin Williams Alabaster

 In this next photo, Benjamin Moore Gray Owl looks gorgeous with Cloud White on the trims.
-If you want to increase the warmth of a warm white, you would partner it with a gray, greige or cool-toned paint colour.
+If you want to increase the warmth of a warm white, you’ll partner it with a gray, greige, or cool-toned paint color.
 Opposites attract and make each other stronger (just like me n’ Tim).

 Stairs.
 Reclaimed wood floor and treads, Benjamin Moore Gray Owl, Cloud White.
 Kylie M Interiors Edesign, online paint colour expert (4)

-And just look at this gorgeous pairing of Benjamin Moore Revere Pewter (warm gray) with Benjamin Moore Super White (cool white).
+Just look at this gorgeous pairing (below) of Benjamin Moore Revere Pewter (warm gray) with Benjamin Moore Super White (cool white).
 This makes me TEN kinds of happy…

 Benjamin Moore Revere Pewter, staircase with red toned oak flooring, white and wood railing, wainscoting.
 Kylie M Interiors Edesign, online consulting blogger